Customer Service Available:

 No stranger to startup companies, he oversaw manufacturing, quality, sales, marketing, and service departments.
 Lunstrum’s formal education includes studies at both de Anza and Regis Universities.

 Mr. Demitrieus joined the Board on January 16, 2012.
 Mr. Demitrieus has over 30 years of diversified experience with global leading edge companies.
-Mr. Demitrieus is the Chief Executive Officer of Eyelock Incorporated, an advanced iris-based identity management technology solutions company focused on next-generation systems for global access control.
+Mr. Demitrieus is the Chief Executive Officer of Eyelock LLC, an advanced iris biometric identity management technology solutions company focused on next-generation systems for global access and cyber security.

-From 2006 to 2008 Mr. Demitrieus served as the President of Sherwood Valves and from 2002 to 2005 he serviced as President and CEO Aluma Systems a JV company between the Alcan Aluminum and the Delzotto family.
+Previously, Mr. Demitrieus served as the President and CEO of Harsco’s (NYSE: HSC) GasServ division.
+From 2002 to 2005 he serviced as President and CEO Aluma Systems based in Toronto Canada.
 Aluma grew through acquisitions to become Canada’s largest industrial provider of ‘access – industrial scaffolding and concrete forming and shoring’ services.

-From 1990 to 1999 Mr. Demitrieus served as the President and CEO of SK America and Ecoban Finance, the first non Korean CEO of a major Korean based company.
-SK Group is a $40 billion family controlled conglomerate dominating petrochemicals, manufacturing and telecom services in Korea.
+From 1990 to 1999 Mr. Demitrieus served as the President and CEO of SK America and Ecoban Finance..
+SK Group is a $40 billion conglomerate dominating petrochemicals, manufacturing and telecom services in Korea.
+Ecoban served the SK Group as a US based international specialty investment bank.

-Mr. Demitrieus holds a Bachelor of Business Administration from Adelphia University.
+Mr. Demitrieus holds a Bachelor of Business Administration from Adelphi University.

 Rick has over 15 years of international political, finance and business development experience working for multinational firms.
 Currently, he is the managing partner of Pericles LP, the firm’s private equity funds focused on technology, infrastructure, and real estate targets.
 Much of his work focuses on investment, business development and deal structures in Europe.